netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 Let's have this use-case: using NetObserv to understand its own relationships with other components.
 Considering you have installed NetObserv, Loki and the FlowCollector resource with **sampling set to 1**.

-The `FlowMetrics` API does not require Loki, however it's still recomended to have for better troubleshooting.
+The `FlowMetrics` API does not require Loki, however it's still recommended to have for better troubleshooting.
 Installing Loki for testing purpose is as simple as that:

 ```bash
 oc create namespace netobserv